octopize/avatar-python/doc/source/tutorial.rst

 **NB**: This section is only available if the use of emails to login is activated in the global configuration.
 It is not the case by default.

-If you forgot your password or if you need to set one, first notify that you forgot it:
+If you forgot your password or if you need to set one, first call the forgotten_password endpoint:

 .. code:: python